Last remaining British hostage named by Hamas as one of three set to be released

 “Then we have that small window of opportunity, that hope that we might be able to get all the parties around the table once again, to focus on a permanent, two-state solution that could prevent this type of war and terrorism from returning to the region in the future.”

-Shadow foreign secretary Dame Priti Patel also described the situation in the Middle East as “fragile” as she urged all parties to “stick with the plan that has been outlined”.
+Shadow foreign secretary Dame Priti Patel urged all parties to “stick with the plan that has been outlined”.

-She told Sunday Morning With Trevor Phillips on Sky News: “The families in Israel must be just going through the most unimaginable anxiety right now, and the hostage names have now been released.

 Dame Priti went on to describe the ceasefire deal as “vital”, adding: “All parties are calling for it.
 Countries are calling for it.
 There’s a lot of hope that is really linked to this new deal and framework.

-“I think, you know, everyone will urge both sides to, you know, stick with the plan that has been outlined, recognising it’s difficult, it’s very sensitive.
+“I think everyone will urge both sides to stick with the plan that has been outlined, recognising it’s difficult, it’s very sensitive.
 We need to see the hostages released in this first phase, others to come out and clearly then work together in a constructive way for a better future for the region.”

 Former prime minister Sir Tony Blair said the ceasefire deal “marks a crucial step towards ending the devastation” of the conflict since October 2023.